Suhaibinator/SProto/README.md

 2.  **Registry Client (`protoreg-cli`):** A Go CLI tool used by developers to publish proto directories and fetch specific module versions.
 3.  **PostgreSQL:** Stores metadata about modules (namespace, name) and their versions (version string, artifact digest, storage key).
 4.  **MinIO (or S3):** An S3-compatible object storage server used to store the zipped Protobuf artifacts.
+5.  **Local Cache:** Stores downloaded module artifacts on the local filesystem for improved performance and offline use.

 ```mermaid
 graph LR